 Clarke Energy History

-In 1997 the company changed its name to Clarke Energy Ltd. Since this point in time Clarke Energy has helped develop many cutting-edge renewable and high efficiency gas generation projects including some of the early landfill gas power plants, greenhouse CHP facilities, coal mine methane and more recently quad-generation plants.
-Complimentary to the installation of these units, the company has developed dedicated GE Jenbacher product service support facilities with remote monitoring, spare parts stock-holding.
-The company also has one of the few authorised global GE Jenbacher full engine rebuild and refurbishment facilities in Knowsley.
+In 1997 the company changed its name to Clarke Energy Ltd. Since this point in time Clarke Energy has helped develop many cutting-edge renewable and high efficiency gas generation projects including some of the early landfill gas power plants, CHP facilities (such as at Dundee University), coal mine methane and more recently quad-generation plants.
+Complimentary to the installation of these units, the company has developed dedicated Jenbacher product service support facilities with remote monitoring, spare parts stock-holding.
+The company also has two of the few GE authorised Jenbacher full engine rebuild and refurbishment facilities globally, in both Knowsley and Dhaka.
 On the back of the successful partnership between Clarke Energy and Jenbacher, the company began to expand overseas.
 1998 saw Clarke Energy being awarded with the distributorship in Australia and New Zealand, soon followed by Nigeria in 1999.

 In 1999 the company successfully attracted investment from 3i plc to enable it to ramp up its ambitions for growth.
 It was then only a few years until the acquisition of Cogen India and Jenbacher France in 2003 and 2004 to further expand Clarke Energy worldwide.
 Completing the current Clarke Energy worldwide offices are Ireland (opened in 2005), Tunisia (in 2008), Algeria (2011), Tanzania (2012) and Bangladesh (Following the acquisition of Orient Energy’s Bangladeshi operations in 2013), South Africa (following the acquisition of GE’s South African Jenbacher service business and Agaricus Trading in 2013) and finally Cameroon (2015).

 Investment in Growth